 COVID-19: Can employers be prosecuted if employees are exposed?

-It is, of course, correct that employers in the UK owe duties under the Health and Safety at Work etc. Act 1974 to ensure, so far as is reasonably practicable, the health, safety and welfare at work of employees; such duties extending to the provision of a safe working environment to those affected and not to expose third parties to risk.
+It is, of course, correct that employers in the UK owe duties under the Health and Safety at Work, etc. Act 1974 to ensure, so far as is reasonably practicable, the health, safety, and welfare at work of employees; such duties extending to the provision of a safe working environment to those affected and not to expose third parties to risk.

 The reality of these unprecedented times is, however, that enforcement of such legislation in this context is a very unlikely outcome.
-Whilst the HSE have recently updated its guidance as to when COVID-19 cases will be reportable under the Reporting of Injuries, Disease and Dangerous Occurrence Regulations 2013 (RIDDOR) the likelihood is that few will satisfy the reasonable evidence criteria set out by the HSE in their accompanying guidance.
+Whilst the HSE has recently updated its guidance as to when COVID-19 cases will be reportable under the Reporting of Injuries, Disease and Dangerous Occurrence Regulations 2013 (RIDDOR) the likelihood is that few will satisfy the reasonable evidence criteria set out by the HSE in their accompanying guidance.

 As the prevalence of COVID-19 increases in the UK population, it will be challenging for employers to establish whether or not the individual contracted the disease as a result of their work.
-The HSE in their reporting guidance have referred to health and social care workers who through their provision of care and treatment of an individual diagnosed with COVID-19 have subsequently developed the disease.
-In these circumstances where there is a diagnosis this will satisfy the requirement of “reasonable evidence” that the exposure arose from the workplace.
+The HSE in its reporting guidance has referred to health and social care workers who through their provision of care and treatment of an individual diagnosed with COVID-19 have subsequently developed the disease.
+In these circumstances where there is a diagnosis, this will satisfy the requirement of “reasonable evidence” that the exposure arose from the workplace.
 Similarly, one could foresee a situation where someone carrying out research with the virus being accidentally exposed – that scenario is definitely reportable.

-The modern day health and safety professional is used to dealing with foreseeable risk as a function of the job.
+The modern-day health and safety professional is used to dealing with foreseeable risk as a function of the job.
 The tools of risk assessment, often deployed by facilities managers to prevent exposure to noxious substances and control legionella bacteria, are equally appropriate for deployment in this context.
-Just as measures are taken to prevent contaminants from spreading, risk assessments should consider mitigation measures such as hand gel, remote working and reducing or eliminating non-essential travel.
+Just as measures are taken to prevent contaminants from spreading, risk assessments should consider mitigation measures such as hand gel, remote working, and reducing or eliminating non-essential travel.

-Government guidance is fluid and swiftly changing; there is a need to closely monitor the situation to stay current with any measures necessary and act accordingly – if you want statutory authority, the Management of Health and Safety at Work Regulations 1999 tells us:
+Government guidance is fluid and swiftly changing; there is a need to closely monitor the situation to stay current with any measures necessary, and act accordingly – if you want statutory authority, the Management of Health and Safety at Work Regulations 1999 tells us:

-‘Any assessment shall be reviewed by the employer if :
+‘Any assessment shall be reviewed by the employer if:

-(a)there is reason to suspect that it is no longer valid; or
+(a) there is reason to suspect that it is no longer valid; or

-(b)there has been a significant change in the matters to which it relates; and where as a result of any such review changes to an assessment are required, the employer or self-employed person concerned shall make them.’
+(b) there has been a significant change in the matters to which it relates; and where as a result of any such review changes to an assessment are required, the employer or self-employed person concerned shall make them’

 Some employers are asking all visitors to self-declare any exposure to affected persons or any recent visit to severely affected nations.
 Rather like asking employees to self-declare that their grey fleet vehicle has a valid MOT or that they have valid business insurance, such measures have limited legal value – but do serve as a challenge to all visitors to think about their personal situation and so have some limited benefit.